-ACTING I (5620A, 5620B), Grades 9-12, 1st or 2nd Sem.
-Onehalf Credit.
+ACTING I (5620Y), Grades 9-12, Full Credit Year Course

 Prerequisite: Introduction to Theatre or Staff Recommendation.

 This course includes the study of specific acting techniques and the practical application of those techniques in graded scene performances in class.
 The course is intended for students with a serious interest in acting as a career or hobby.
 This course may be taken repeatedly for elective credit.